UniversalDependencies/docs/structure-notes.md

 </div>

 <div class="sd-parse">
-The cat could have (chased the dog right through the kitchen) . nsubj(have,cat) aux(have,could)
+The cat could have (chased the dog right down the street) . nsubj(have,cat) aux(have,could)
 </div>